Docker and Apptainer

 Apptainer

-Linux host have apptainer (formally singularity), that can be run similarly to docker.
-It uses a cache directory to store the images so I suggest to set that cache to a location with large disk capacity.
+Linux hosts have apptainer (formerly Singularity), which can be run similarly to Docker.
+It uses a cache directory to store the images, so I suggest setting that cache to a location with large disk capacity.
 In the following example /path/to/user/cache is used:

 export sif_cache=/path/to/$USER/sif